jgmcelwain/qewe/README.md

 // get the amount of entries of the queue Qewe.prototype.size: number;

+// get the maximum amount of entries that the queue can hold Qewe.prototype.maxSize: number;

 // check if the queue is empty
 Qewe.prototype.isEmpty: boolean;